Friday, 10 July 2015

 Following the Yellow line can lead to nowhere

-Trying to stay on the actual Route 66 sometimes take perseverance, luck and imagination.
-Sometimes the R-66 signs are ten or more miles apart and with all the twists and turns, it’s easy to lose track of the actual road.
+Staying on the actual Route 66 is often a test of perseverance, luck, and a little imagination.
+Sometimes the Route 66 signs are spaced 10 miles apart or more, and with all the twists and turns, it’s easy to lose track of the original road.

-One way that you know you’re on the old route is that they used concrete, today its asphalt.
+One way to know you’re on the old route is by the concrete—back in the day, it was paved with concrete, but today it’s mostly asphalt.

 No a sign in sight but it's concrete